savonet/book/streaming.md

 As you can see the URI is far from always being the path to a file.
 The part before the first colons (`:`) is the _protocol_ and is used to determine how to fetch or produce the file.
 A local file is assumed when no protocol is specified.
-Some protocols such as `annotate` or `replaygain` operate on URIs, which means that they allow chaining of protocols:
+Some protocols such as `annotate` or `replaygain` operate on URI, which means that they allow chaining of protocols:

 ```